teresa2625/nlp-service/README.md

 1. Body image not found

-- Ensure body.jpg is present in the root directory.
+- Ensure `body.jpg` is present in the root directory.
 - Try using a different image format like PNG.

 2. PIL or FastAPI not found

-- Run pip install -r requirements.txt to install missing dependencies.
+- Run `pip install -r requirements.txt` to install missing dependencies.

 3. spaCy model not installed

-- Run python -m spacy download en_core_web_sm.
+- Run `python -m spacy download en_core_web_sm`.